 The Rt.
 Rev. David Beetge, then the bishop of the Diocese of the Highveld and Dean of the Church of the Province of Southern Africa welcomed the link with St. John’s.
 “The partnership between the Diocese of the Highveld and St. John’s which has now been established will focus initially on a school that has been set up amongst very poor people,” Bishop Beetge said.
 “The Church will make a difference to the lives of those young people and will enable them to receive an education to equip them for the future.
 For that we thank God.”

-Since 2004, St. John’s parish has developed a strong relationship with the Anglican Church of Southern Africa, meeting several times with the then Archbishop Njongonkulu Ndungane, the Primate of Southern Africa; making seven pilgrimages to South Africa; most recently in October 2015; and hosting five delegations from the Kwasa Centre.
+Since 2004, St. John’s parish has developed a strong relationship with the Anglican Church of Southern Africa, meeting several times with the then Archbishop Njongonkulu Ndungane, the Primate of Southern Africa; making seven pilgrimages to South Africa; most recently in October 2015; and hosting six delegations from the Kwasa Centre, including a delegation in April 2017.

 To quote from the Southern Africa Partnership Theological Statement, “We acknowledge that we do not know where this call will lead.
 We do know, however, that for us to be one, we must enter into a partnership that is mutual and authentic, and that is characterized as self-giving, trusting and compassionate.
 We see our relatedness with the Church of the Province of Southern Africa as one where we both give that our companions may receive, and receive that which our companions may offer.”